The Dictionary of American Studio Ceramics, 1946 Onward

 —Photographer

-Loren Maron is known for porcelain hand built small and mid-size tray forms, each with a focus on a unique pattern textured surface.
+Loren Maron is known for porcelain hand built functional pieces with a focus on small and mid-size tray forms, each with a unique pattern textured surface.
 The various depths created in these patterned textures highlight the surfaces with the gather of glaze in the low points.

 Loren Maron studied with David MacDonald at Syracuse University.